 When this happens, users will usually skip over crucial content.

-However, if that content was formatted into smaller blocks, including bullet points or also image or video content, a user will have a much easier time digesting that content and be more prone to read it in general.
+However, if that content was formatted into smaller blocks, including bullet points or also image or video content, a user will have a much easier time understanding the content and sharing it with others.

 One of the primary things that help with the overall readability of a site is the length of the content.

-Another focus area when it comes to website readability is to create various forms of content for the user, as opposed to solely text.
+Another focus area when it comes to website readability is to use multiple forms of content in order to engage site visitors more effectively.

-High-quality images can also help to captivate the attention of visitors to a website and potentially reduce bounce rates.
+High-quality images can also help to break up the text, improve communication of big ideas, and help to reduce bounce rates.

-Use relevant keywords that are applicable for a site.
+Use relevant keywords that are appropriate for the content topic.

 Similar to relevant keywords, relevant content, on the whole, should be used across the site, and the right users should be targeted.